rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/02-lecture-02-introduction-to-research.md

 *   **Example**: A region receives a public health campaign on television, while another does not.
 Researchers compare changes in public health behaviors.

 *   **Why Quasi-Experimental?**: Exposure to the campaign is determined by regional broadcasting, not random assignment.

+## Characteristic of Research

+There are multiple steps involves in research and they are have few characteristic as well, which all of them are stated below:

+1. Research is Systematic:

+    *   It's simple it start with a question and then you fond and tell the answer to solve a problem

+2. Research is Empirical:

+    *   The finding you do must be based or some collected data with some evidence,

+3. Research is Logical:

+    *   It's simple, In order to do a research, you need a plan and a specific procedure to follow.

+4. Research is Reproductive:

+    *   In this main research problem is divided into smaller parts so that each sub-part is manageable.

+5. Research is Replicable:

+    *   This is where reach of any author that has being published can be repeated with similar result.

+6. Research is Transmittable:

+    *   This is the studies where finding ca be applied in new setting.

+## The Scientific Method

+This is a process that is defined